DRESS-EA

 Key Achievements

-• Development of drought management plans at the national level as well as emergency response plans
+• Development of national drought management plans and emergency response plans.

-• Creation of 7 cooperatives active in the craft, agriculture and livestock sectors, as well as fifteen (15) mutual funds or microcredit structures with the support of the Ministry of Women and Family.
+• Creation of 7 active cooperatives in the crafts, agriculture, and livestock sectors, and 15 microcredit structures, with the Ministry of Women and Family Affairs support.

 Documents